 Grade 6 or equivalent in English, History, Classical Civilisation, Religious Studies or similar at GCSE.

-Head of department: Judith Rice
+Head of Department: Judith Rice

 A level Computer Science introduces students to a practical and relevant approach to the changing world of Computing.
 Combined with academic principles, the course is intensely creative combining invention, innovation and excitement enabling learners to develop: